Code-Institute-Submissions/EmmaBergner-dontq_JulyResub/README.md

 - __Django__
     is a python based framework that was used to develop the web application.
 - __PostgreSQL__
-    is database being used.
+    is the DBMS being used.
 -  __Heroku__
     is a cloud based application platform connected to GitHub, used to deploy this project.
 - __Google Fonts__
     was used to import the font Jura, Merriweather and Poiret One as the fonts for this project.
 - __Font Awesome__
-    was used for the fullscreen button icon.
+    was used for some of the icons.
 - __Photoshop:__
     was used to resize and to edit background image.
 - __Cloudinary:__
     was used to store images online.
 - __Trello__
-    was used for adding user stories, tasks and to manage the project.
+    was used for keeping track of user stories, tasks and to manage the project.
 - __Figma__
-    is a wireframing tool and helped with the design for this project.
+    is a graphic design tool and helped with the design for this project.
-- __URL__
+- __Urlib.parse__
-    was encode and decode by importing [urllib.parse]() into the file and the code was found [here](https://www.urldecoder.io/python)
+     is used to encode and decode some URLs (in case business name contains tricky characters) and the code was found [here](https://www.urldecoder.io/python)

 ## Testing